swrlab/swrlab/PRINCIPLES.md

 ## DevOps & SRE

 These two principles are the foundation of our engineering efforts.
-Mostly running the services we develop, we also need the skills and knowledge to run them.
+As we primarily run the services we develop, we also need the skills and knowledge to operate them.

 _Background_: **DevOps** is a set of practices that combines software development (_Dev_) and IT operations (_Ops_).
 It aims to shorten the development life cycle and provide continuous delivery with high software quality. **Site Reliability Engineering** (_SRE_) is a discipline that incorporates aspects of software engineering and applies them to infrastructure and operations problems.
 The main goals are to create scalable and highly reliable software systems.

-How it works for us: We deploy quickly, often, and whenever we need.
+_How it works for us_: We deploy quickly, often, and whenever we need.
 Small incremental changes have a lower risk of breaking things.
 We monitor our services and have a clear understanding of their performance and reliability.
 We aim to automate as much as possible to reduce human error and to save time.

+Delivery Performance is the combined ability and agility to make changes, deploy, and recover services.
+To us, security and reliability are more important than pure delivery performance.

 - [DevOps Roadmap](https://roadmap.sh/devops) provides a good overview into tools and processes to become familiar with in the DevOps field.
 - [Four steps to jumpstarting your SRE practice](https://cloud.google.com/blog/products/devops-sre/four-steps-to-jumpstarting-your-sre-practice) on the Google Cloud blog is a good starting point for SRE practices.

 ### DevOps Structures & Reports

-- [DORA](https://dora.dev) is also a frequent name in this context and stand for _DevOps Research & Assessment_.
-They provide a yearly report on the state of DevOps.
+- [DORA](https://dora.dev) is also a frequent name in this context and stands for _DevOps Research & Assessment_.
+This program run by Google Cloud provides a yearly report on the state of DevOps.
   - [State of DevOps report](https://cloud.google.com/devops/state-of-devops/) from Google Cloud & DORA
 - DevOps Anti-Types [web.devopstopologies.com](https://web.devopstopologies.com/#anti-types)